Transformation Double Categories Associated to 2-Group Actions

 \subsection{Actions of 2-Groups on Categories}

 Next we extend the two viewpoints of the previous introduction for the action of a group on a set to the action of a 2-group on a category.
-First, by analogy with (\ref{eq:G-action-functor}), regarding a 2-group as a 2-category, an action will be a 2-functor into the 2-category $\cat{Cat}$ (see the appendix, where we consider having a general 2-category $\mathcal{C}$, instead of $\cat{Cat}$) .
+First, by analogy with (\ref{eq:G-action-functor}), regarding a 2-group as a 2-category, an action will be a 2-functor into the 2-category $\cat{Cat}$.

 \begin{definition} A 2-group $\G$ acts (strictly) on a category $\C$ if there is a (strict) 2-functor:

 whose image lies in $End(\C)$, the full sub-2-category of $\cat{Cat}$ with the single object $\C$. \end{definition}